GatiAher/lagaan-football-pool-app/README.md

 ### Admin Site

 - User Interface to perform create, read, update, and delete operations on Game, Team, and User data
+- Ability to import/export table data from/to .csv files (experimental feature)
 - Button to rescore teams and users
 - Button to clear all items from tables
 - Button to remove season data from tables